Curtis Parkinson | Widow’s Reasonable Financial Provision Claim Rejected

 This case also highlights the critical role Trustees play.
 Family frictions are likely to emerge when Trustees can exercise discretion.
 Appointing independent, professional Trustees can help.
 They make decisions objectively, avoiding unnecessary delays and family tension.

-If you’d like to discuss any of the issues raised here or need help drawing up your Will or planning your estate, please contact us.
+For further information or advice about drawing up your Will or planning your estate, please contact us.
 We’re here to help.

 Please note that all views, comments or opinions expressed are for information only and do not constitute and should not be interpreted as being comprehensive or as giving legal advice.
 No one should seek to rely or act upon, or refrain from acting upon, the views, comments or opinions expressed herein without first obtaining specialist, professional or independent advice.
 While every effort has been made to ensure accuracy, Curtis Parkinson cannot be held liable for any errors, omissions or inaccuracies.